SSoelvsten/bdd-benchmark/README.md

 > Given N<sub>1</sub> and N<sub>2</sub>, how many hamiltonian cycles exist on a
 > Grid Graph size N<sub>1</sub>xN<sub>2</sub>?

+The benchmark can be configured with the following options:

+- **`-N <int>`**

+  The size of the grid; use twice for non-quadratic grids.

+- **`-o <...>`** (default: *time*)

-*Optionally*, you can pick the encoding/algorithm to solve the problem with:
+  Pick the encoding/algorithm to solve the problem with:

   - `time`/`t`: Based on [[Bryant2021](#references)], all O(N<sup>4</sup>) states
-  are represented as individual variables, i.e. each variable represents the position and time.
+    are represented as individual variables, i.e., each variable represents the position and time.
 A transition relation then encodes the legal moves between two time steps.
 By intersecting moves at all time steps we obtain all paths.
     On-top of this, hamiltonian constraints are added and finally the size of the set of cycles is obtained.

   - `binary`: Based on [[Marijn2021](#references)] with multiple tweaks by Randal
     E. Bryant to adapt it to decision diagrams.
-Each cell's choice of move, i.e. each edge, is represented by a binary number with *log<sub>2</sub>(4) = 2* variables.
+Each cell's choice of move, i.e., each edge, is represented by a binary number with *log<sub>2</sub>(4) = 2* variables.
 Yet, this does not enforce the choice of edges correspond to a Hamiltonian Cycle.
 Hence, we further add *log<sub>2</sub>(N<sup>2</sup>)*-bit binary counter gadgets.
 These encode *if u->v then v=u+1 % N<sup>2</sup>*.

   - `unary`/`one-hot`: Similar to `binary` but the edges and the gadgets of *b* values use a one-hot encoding with *b* variables.
 Only one out of the *b* variables are ever set to true at the same time; the value of the gadget is the variable set to true.

   - `crt_one-hot`/`crt`: Similar to `unary` but one or more prime numbers are used for the gadgets added at the end.
 By use of the Chinese Remainder Theorem, we can still be sure, we only have valid cycles at the end.
 One hopes this decreases the size of the diagram, since the number of possible values for each gadget are much smaller.

   The `time` and the `unary`/`crt_unary` encoding are designed with ZDDs in mind whereas the `binary` encoding is designed for BDDs.
-That is, using the `time` encoding with BDDs does not give you great, i.e. small and fast, results.
+That is, using the `time` encoding with BDDs does not give you great, i.e., small and fast, results.

 ```bash
 ./build/src/${LIB}_hamiltonian_${KIND} -N 6 -N 5
 ```

 > [!IMPORTANT]
-> The gadget for the `one-hot` encodings is not yet properly implemented.
+> The gadget for the *unary* encodings is not yet properly implemented.
 Hence,
 > this variant has been disabled.

 ### Picotrav